pedohorse/lifeblood/docs/source/nodes/core/environment_resolver_arguments_setter.rst

 Modify Environment Resolver Arguments
 =====================================

-Modifies Environment Resolver information of the task
+Modifies Environment Resolver information of the task.

+:ref:`Environment Resolver<environment_resolver>` is one of core concepts related to invocation running.

 Parameters
 ==========